When to Edit a Scene

 Mixed Omens

-June 13-17 at the Drayton Arms Theatre, London In the shadows that lie between real life and mythos lurk characters who are entirely normal but impossible all at once.
+In the shadows that lie between real life and mythos lurk characters who are entirely normal but impossible all at once.
 Demons and gods alike intermingle with humans- sometimes seamlessly, sometimes not.
-Based on the works of Neil Gaiman (American Gods, The Sandman, Good Omens), Mixed Omens … Read more
+Based on the works of Neil Gaiman (American Gods, The Sandman, Good Omens), Mixed Omens creates an entirely new mythos every evening.
+There’s … Read more

 Viewpoints for Improv